 Scott Ickes is a professor of international nutrition and epidemiology in the Department of Kinesiology and Health Sciences at the College of William & Mary.
 His research focuses on understanding the causes of poor nutrition, and in identifying and testing innovative methods for promoting maternal and child health.
 His past and current research projects have been located in Uganda Malawi and the Southeastern United States.
 Dr. Ickes co-directs the public health minor and directs the Public Health Nutrition Lab.
 His research group involves William & Mary students in multiple interdisciplinary research studies.
 Current projects include 1) understanding the determinants of parental involvement in child nutrition programs; 2) testing the impact of ready-to-use foods on cognitive development among children suffering from severe malnutrition; and 3) modeling the role of maternal empowerment on child feeding and nutrition outcomes in countries with a high prevalence of child growth faltering.

-Marco Millones is a Mellon Postdoctoral Fellow at the Center for Geospatial Analysis at the College of William & Mary.
+Marco Millones is is the director of the Center for Geospatial Analysis at the College of William & Mary.
 He received his PhD from the Graduate School of Geography at Clark University and a Master’s degree from the University of Miami.
 He has 10 years of academic and professional experience with applications of Geospatial Analysis for land use/cover dynamics, sustainability indicators and development policy.
 He has been involved in a wide range of projects including: creating spatially explicit ways to prioritize public investment in Peru; assessing hurricane damage with satellite imagery in the Caribbean; and, evaluating child lead poisoning risk in urban areas in the USA by combing cadastral data with individual medical records.
 Most recently he has analyzed land use/cover trends and drivers in the Mexican Yucatan using remotely sensed fire data, regional trade flow records, and forest extraction permit archives.
 Millones has published his work in the International Journal of Remote Sensing, Transactions in GIS and Science in China among other academic journals and has taught courses in introductory and advanced Geographic Information Systems (GIS).

 Philip Roessler is an Assistant Professor at the College of William & Mary.
 He received his Ph.D. in Political Science in 2007 from the University of Maryland and has held fellowships at Stanford University and Oxford University.
 His research offers a new understanding of the politics of civil war onset, conceiving of large-scale political violence as a function of the strategies rulers choose to prevent coups from regime insiders.
 His research has been published in World Politics, American Journal of Political Science and other journals.
 His 2011 World Politics article, "The Enemy Within," won the Gregory Luebbert Award from the American Political Science Association for best paper in comparative politics for 2010 or 2011.
 In addition to his work on the coup-civil war nexus in Africa, he is a co-PI on a multi-year panel survey that examines the effects of state partition on identity, political attitudes and migration in Sudan.